-Australia is also continuously taking bids on thrilling events like the FIFA World Cup -- which is perhaps the most popular sporting endeavor in the world -- so who knows what our country is going to offer travellers in the future?
+Australia is also continuously taking bids on thrilling events like the FIFA World Cup – which is perhaps the most popular sporting endeavour in the world – so who knows what our country is going to offer travellers in the future?
 As of today, here are the top eight most impressive places to watch a match for a sports-themed holiday.

 If you are spending holiday in Melbourne, you can't miss a match here.
 At a 100,000-seat capacity, it is the largest sports stadium in Australia.
 This special arena has been the home of many famous sporting events, including the 1956 Olympics, FIFA World Cup qualifiers and the 1992 Cricket World Cup.
 You can enjoy a variety of sports here, including rugby, football, cricket or Australian football.

 Major concerts are typically played here, but Suncorp Stadium is better known as being the home of the Brisbane Broncos, Brisbane Roar, the Maroons and the Queensland Reds.
 You will be among a crowd of up to 52,000 people for a popular match at Suncorp, and the grounds are close to the Milton Road Rail Station – there is even a walk bridge from the rail to the stadium for easy access – talk about perfect for sports-minded travellers!

 Recently renovated for the start of the 2014 AFL season, the Adelaide Oval is special because it is within walking distance for travellers.
 While there are now modern facilities, the ground dates back to the 1890s, so there is a very nostalgic feeling in the place as well.
 Many Australians consider the Oval as one of the finest cricket stadiums in the world, although it is now known for its incredible acoustics during an AFL game.
 If you are hungry after watching, just pop over to one of the many eateries in the restaurant district nearby.

 5) Paterson's Stadium, Perth